 As defined above, an angel syndicate is a group of investors clubbed together to invest in an early start-up.

 Their aim is to pick winners – very rare and hard to find:

 - ‘Popular’ or well-known start-ups are usually at a sufficiently large stage that they have been invested in by venture capital funds.
 These guys are different to an angel syndicate as they raise a ton of money from institutional investors (e.g. pension funds) first and then deploy that.
 Angels invest on a deal-by-deal basis using their own money.

 - An angel looks for the undiscovered, the potential and typically invest earlier than VC funds.

 - Venture capitalists accelerate startups who are doing well while Angels predict winners.

-- Some people will be naturals at this but usually the best angels are those who have gained experience, invested with those who have experience and learnt from them, or are business owners themselves so know what to look for.
+- Some people will be naturals at this but usually, the best angels are those who have gained experience, invested with those who have experienced and learnt from them or are business owners themselves so know what to look for.

 There’s a never-ending discussion about what investors should look for in a startup.
 Most would say the idea and the team are really important.
 Furthermore, angels and VCs alike usually also look critically at the target market and its potential size.

 Usually, there’s a “lead” investor in a syndicate.
 Their job is to negotiate the terms with the start-up.
 But sometimes the start-up may themselves group a number of syndicates who’ve been approached by individual angels to invest in.